Mamasapano clash: Prior operations

-The Philippine National Police planned ten operations, including Oplan Exodus which was implemented on January 25, 2015, targeting bomb expert Zulkifli Abdhir also known as Marwan.
+The Philippine National Police planned ten operations, including Oplan Exodus which was implemented on January 25, 2015, targeting bomb expert Zulkifli Abdhir, also known as Marwan.
 Oplan Exodus, the last of the ten operations planned by the PNP was the only operation successful in neutralizing Marwan.

 Casualties

 Special Action Force

-A total of 44 SAF personnel were killed during the encounter. #Fallen44 became a worldwide trend on social media site Twitter as an effort to honor the 44 slain SAF members.
+A total of 44 SAF personnel were killed during the encounter. #Fallen44 became a worldwide trend on Twitter as an effort to honor the 44 slain SAF members.
 The SAF casualties were later dubbed as the Fallen 44.
 The incident saw one of the highest fatalities of government forces in a single peace time operation.

-United States Army
+Allegations of United States Army casualties

 According to a local farmer, a "blue-eyed" American soldier was among the casualties.
 However, the U.S. embassy later denied any involvement in the clash.
-Moros have reported that “4 caucasian-looking (American) soldiers” were killed in the Mamasapano clash along with the 44 Filipinos.